Nuka-Cola: Appearances and promotions

 As with other consumable items in the Fallout video games, drinking the Nuka-Cola drinks heals hit points for the player character.
 In addition, they are granted a bottle cap that they can use as currency.
 However, consuming too much of the soda (and other irradiated foods) can have drawbacks.
-In Fallout and Fallout 2, the player character can become addicted to it, suffering from symptoms of withdrawal if they do not continue to consume it often.
+In Fallout and Fallout 2, the player character can become addicted to it, albeit without suffering any negative affects like most other addictive substances.
 In later games of the series, the player character instead consumes radiation poisoning.
 This is reflected in their hit points, where the player character takes three radiation points (or "rads") from regular Nuka-Cola and ten from a Nuka-Cola Quantum.
 In Fallout 3 and Fallout: New Vegas, the player character's gameplay stats decrease; they will also die if they have one thousand radiation points total.
 In Fallout 4 and Fallout 76, every ten radiation points results in a one percent hit point loss.

 The fictional Nuka-Cola brand has also been one of the major promotional representations of the Fallout franchise.
 It was first promoted in 2008 by Bethesda Softworks for the upcoming release of Fallout 3, with drinkable Nuka-Cola bottles distributed to attendees at the E3 trade event.
 Since 2009, Jones Soda Co. partnered with Bethesda to sell Nuka-Cola-themed sodas, signing a deal in 2010 to sell them in Walmart stores across the US.
 In promotion of the release day of Fallout 4 in 2015, Jones Soda sold "Nuka-Cola Quantum" sodas, themselves rebrands of the berry lemonade flavor, at Target for a limited time.
 In later years, the company additionally released "Nuka Victory Cola" and "Nuka-Grape Cola" flavors and rereleased the "Nuka-Cola Quantum" flavor.
 The soda reviewer Griffin Parker, writing for Sporked, described the Nuka-Cola Quantum flavor as "super-sour" and praised the Nuka-Grape Soda flavor as "a fantastic grape soda" for its "great natural" flavor with cane sugar to sweeten it.
 The Nuka-Cola brand has been featured in various other forms of official merchandise, with empty replica bottles featuring labels of different flavors being one example, although they are not intended to be drinking utensils.
 Other forms of Nuka-Cola merchandise include bottle openers, cups, growlers, shirts, mini fridges, computer cases, and figurines.
 Nuka-Cola has also been part of a Fallout crossover in Fortnite as a health power-up item.